mlz-ictrl/nicos/doc/source/gui/widgets.rst

    .. method:: on_devStatusChange(dev, code, status, expired)

-   .. method:: on_devMetaChange(dev, fmtstr, unit, fixed, minval, maxval)
+   .. method:: on_devMetaChange(dev, fmtstr, unit, fixed)

    **Methods to use**